lupyuen/lupyuen.github.io/src/sensor.md

 _How did we get the Compiler Options `-isystem` and `-I`?_

-Remember that we'll link our Compiled Zig App with __Apache NuttX RTOS.__
+Remember that we'll link our Compiled Zig App into the NuttX Firmware.

 Hence the __Zig Compiler Options must be the same__ as the GCC Options used to compile NuttX.